jtwleung/Final-Project-ER-Wait-Times/README.md

     - Moving from a GridSearched Logistic Regression model to even a simple RFC model using only default instantiation parameters gave a surprising boost to performance with relatively no investment.
 Similarly, moving from an RFC to a basic XGB classifier with default parameters gave a performance boost with little extra investment.
 - RFC grid search is computationally (and memory) expensive.
 Of the 4 attempts at GridSearchCV runs, each with reduced `param_grid` options, none finished, even though 2 of those runs were attempted on a GPU from Google Colab.

-## How was "Long Wait" determined?
+## How was the "Long Wait" Threshold determined?
+I chose 400 minutes as the threshold for calculating the target variable, "long wait".

 I consulted 4 sources to determine the guidelines for wait time, as follows:

 1. <a href="https://ctas-phctas.ca/wp-content/uploads/2018/05/ctased16_98.pdf">Implementation Guidelines for The Canadian Emergency Department Triage & Acuity Scale (CTAS)</a>, December 1998